 In addition to honing, there are several tips for keeping kitchen knives sharp:

 - Wash by hand.
 Dishwashers use high-pressure streams of water which cause knives to forcefully hit plates, other utensils and dishwasher racks.
 The wear caused is similar to that of several cooking sessions.

 - Store in “knife-friendly” ways.
 Two good examples of this are using magnetic knife holders and turning knives upside down when putting them in a cutting block.
 Both prevent cutting edges from touching any surfaces.

-- Use a soft cutting board.
+- Use a soft cutting board, preferably an end grain cutting board.
 Plastic cutting boards and softer wood cutting boards, such as walnut or teak, are great for blade retention.

 - Don’t use the cutting edge to scrape food off plates or cutting boards.
 This is an obvious way to “roll” the edge.

 - Learn proper knife skills.
 Making sure, steady cuts using the entire cutting surface limits excessive wear.

 - Don’t cut frozen meats or vegetables.
 Effectively this amounts to striking a harder surface than the blade – meaning your knife edge loses.